Booligoosh/codetheweb.blog/learn/html.md

 ---
 I've written many tutorials on HTML.
 As I want to make them easy to learn from, I've complied a list of which posts to check out in what order if you want to learn HTML.
 If you want to know more about Code The Web, check out the [welcome post][welcome].

+> ### Want to get new posts in your inbox?
+[Sign up to my newsletter][newsletter].
+> I've worked hard on these tutorials and as of now do not make any money on them, so I'd really appreciate if you signed up ;)

 # Prerequisites
 These are optional but recommended.
 In tutorials, I might build on what's covered here.
 I'd also recommed the set-up tutorial so you are writing and running your code in the same way as I am.
 Or, you can just **[skip to the tutorials](#tutorials)**.
 ## How to learn a programming language